-The FCC released a Report and Order on June 10, 201429 adopting rules, among other things, to institute the foundation for the award of Phase II (model-based) support through a competitive bidding process in price cap areas where the price cap carrier declines the offer of model-based support.
-The Order also permits price cap carriers that decline model-based support to participate in the competitive bidding process that is expected to be conducted by the end of 2015.
+The FCC released a Report and Order on June 10, 201428 adopting rules, among other things, to institute the foundation for the award of Phase II (model-based) support through a competitive bidding process in price cap areas where the price cap carrier declines the offer of model-based support.
+The Order also permits price cap carriers that decline model-based support to participate in the competitive bidding process that is expected to be conducted in 2016.
+The FCC released a subsequent Order on March 30, 2015 (DA 15-383) concluding that the challenge process for census blocks served by those carriers that will be eligible for model-based support.